 7. Conclusion

-The ultimate key to success lies in disciplined execution: always validate your pattern with external indicators (Volume, MAs, Momentum) and rigorously apply risk control by placing a tight Stop Loss inside the consolidation zone.
+Consistent execution requires discipline: always validate your pattern with external indicators (Volume, MAs, Momentum) and rigorously apply risk control by placing a tight Stop Loss beyond the structure’s invalidation level.
 To deepen your expertise in reading market structure and price action, explore Piprider’s other advanced analyses in the Analysis category.